edwardhdlu/q-trader/README.md

 2. train model with minimum 200 episodes for good results:
 ```
-python train
+python rl.py
 ```

-3. backtest model created in files/output/ on any stock
+3. back-test last model created in files/output/ on any stock
 ```
 python backtest.py
 ```